Lincoln is a prison and young offender institution (YOI) in the East Midlands, for men aged 18 and over.

 This will allow you to send money by post.

 Gifts and parcels

-Convicted men can not have any items posted or handed in and must save their money and buy them from the approved catalogue.
+Convicted prisoners can not have any items posted or handed in and must save their money and buy them from the approved catalogue.

 Life at Lincoln Prison

 Lincoln Prison is committed to providing a safe and educational environment where men can learn new skills to help them on release, including workshops, education and vocational courses.

 Every person at Lincoln Prison has a right to feel safe.
 The staff are responsible for their safeguarding and welfare at all times.

 There is a Listeners’ Scheme, prison mentors and peer support schemes to aid well-being.
 There is addiction counselling available.
 Charity workshops are available and many community links, for example, volunteers who help with family visits.